Open-Cascade-SAS/OCCT/dox/user_guides/boolean_operations/boolean_operations.md

 argument *S2* has a common part with solid *S1* so the corresponding part is not included into the result.
 @figure{/user_guides/boolean_operations/images/boolean_image066.png}

-@subsubsection occt_algorithms_9_4_22	Case 22: Two Solids that have a shared vertex.
+@subsubsection occt_algorithms_9_4_22	Case 22: Two Solids that have overlapping vertices.

-Let us consider two solids *S1* and *S2* that have a shared vertex:
+Let us consider two solids *S1* and *S2* that have overlapping vertices:

 @figure{/user_guides/boolean_operations/images/boolean_image067.png}

 * The result of *Fuse* operation is a compound composed from the split parts of arguments i.e. 2 new solids *S11* and *S21*.
-These solids have one shared edge *Vn1*.
+These solids share *Vn1*.

 @figure{/user_guides/boolean_operations/images/boolean_image068.png}

-* The result of *Common* operation is an  empty compound because the dimension (1) of the common part between *S1* and *S2* (vertex) is less than the lower dimension of the arguments (3).
+* The result of *Common* operation is an  empty compound because the dimension (0) of the common part between *S1* and *S2* (vertex) is less than the lower dimension of the arguments (3).

 * The result of *Cut12* operation is a compound containing split part of the argument *S1*.
-In this case argument *S1* has a common part with solid *S2* so the corresponding part is not included into the result.

 @figure{/user_guides/boolean_operations/images/boolean_image069.png}

 * The result of *Cut21* operation is a  compound containing split part of the argument *S2*.
-In this case argument *S2* has a common part with solid *S1* so the corresponding part is not included into the result.

 @figure{/user_guides/boolean_operations/images/boolean_image070.png}